LukeGrahamLandry/franca/devlog.md

   - cmd+click center the screen on the cursor in a sane way instead of putting it in the bottom left.
   - open a new buffer for search results
   - hacky way of linking to a non-file buffer.
+  - fix hover rectangle when it goes partially off screen to the left
+  - allow pasting anywhere. still doesn't work for multiline tho.
+  - cmd+click into directories

 ## (Dec 8)